cruncher/sparky/README.md

-It is not required to store data models in <code>Sparky.data</code> and controllers in <code>Sparky.ctrl</code>, nor to declare them in the DOM – a node can also be bound to a model object using a controller function by calling
+It is not required to store data models in <code>Sparky.data</code> and controllers in <code>Sparky.ctrl</code>, nor to declare them in the DOM – a node can also be bound to a model object via a controller function by calling
 <code>Sparky(node, model, controller)</code>.
+Both the model and the controller
+are optional.

 ## Sparky templates